 Teaching and learning methods

-The module will be taught through a range of learning and teaching strategies which will include:
+The module will be taught through a range of face to face and online learning and teaching strategies which will include:

 - Tutor led tutorials

 - Group work

 |Wider reading or practice||18|

 |Total study time||375|

 Addition recommended reading is available in the year 0 programme overview.